Most teams use the Meta Ad Library the wrong way.

 - Whether multiple versions of the ad are active

-What it doesn't show: performance metrics.
-No CTR, no CPA, no ROAS, no conversion rate.
+It doesn't show performance metrics.
+No CTR, CPA, ROAS, or conversion rate.
 You're looking at what's running, not what's working.

-That gap is where most competitor research goes wrong.
-Teams treat "this ad is active" as proof that the ad is performing.
-It isn't.
-Some active ads are tests.
-Some are legacy campaigns running on autopilot.
-Some are genuinely profitable — but you can't tell which without context.
+Most competitor research fails because teams treat "active ad" as proof of success.
+Some ads are tests, some are legacy campaigns running on autopilot, and some are profitable — but you can't tell which without context.

-The right frame: the Ad Library shows you a hypothesis your competitor thought was worth testing.
+The Ad Library shows hypotheses your competitor thought were worth testing.
 Your job is to decide whether it's worth your own test.

 How to Identify Ads Worth Analyzing

-Not all active ads deserve your attention.
+Not all active ads deserve attention.
 Here's how to filter quickly:

 High signal:

-- Running 30+ days in a competitive category (longevity suggests it's working well enough to keep paying for)
+- Running 30+ days in a competitive category (longevity suggests effectiveness)

 - Sending traffic to a dedicated landing page rather than a homepage

-- Video ads with professional captions (higher production cost signals commitment to the format)
+- Video ads with professional captions (higher production cost indicates commitment)

 Low signal: